Beslan: Administrative and municipal status

 Within the framework of administrative divisions, Beslan serves as the administrative center of Pravoberezhny District.
 As an administrative division, it is incorporated within Pravoberezhny District as Beslan Town Under District Jurisdiction.
 As a municipal division, Beslan Town Under District Jurisdiction is incorporated within Pravoberezhny Municipal District as Beslanskoye Urban Settlement.

 Economy

 Beslan is an important railway junction, situated on the main line between Rostov-on-Don and Baku, and is the starting point of a branch line to Vladikavkaz.
 It is an industrial-agricultural town dominated by a large corn processing plant established in the 1940s.

 Transportation

 The town is served by the Beslan Airport.

 Geography

 Beslan lies about 29 km north of Vladikavkaz, the capital of the republic, and about 1000 mi south of Moscow.

 Ethnic groups

-As of 2002, the ethnic composition of the town was as follows:
+As of 2021, the ethnic composition of Beslan was: